March 13, 2026

 2. Is an Immunologist a Doctor?

 Yes, immunologists are in demand in the US.
-A recent report from the American College of Allergy, Asthma & Immunology (ACAAI) has stated that the United States is currently facing a shortage of immunology specialists.
+Organizations such as the American College of Allergy, Asthma & Immunology (ACAAI) have reported a shortage of allergy and immunology specialists, and demand is expected to increase as chronic allergic and immune-related conditions become more common.

 Subscribe to Our Newsletter